The Dales High Way Challenge – Saturday 8th May 2021

 - No support runners allowed that have not entered (exception guide runners and safety support runners when dark – A safety support runner may not carry your kit)

 - No deviation of more than 500 metres from the route (this will be checked on trackers) if you go off track by mistake you must return to where you left it, otherwise you with risk a time penalty or disqualification at the Race Director’s discretion.

 - You can get supplies (not kit) on route either from shops/pubs/friends/relatives.
 But make sure your support watch you on the trackers and don’t wait for longer than necessary blocking narrow Dales roads.

 - Support is permissible at some checkpoints – please check.

-- A .GPX file will be available upon request, once entries are open.
+- A final .GPX file will be available upon request, once entries are closed.

 - Drop bag must be no bigger than a carrier bag.
-Finish bag no bigger than a medium rucksack (unless left by you at the finish).
+Finish bag no bigger than a medium rucksack.

 - Close all gates and leave no litter.

-- If you arrive at a checkpoint after the cut-off your number and tracker will be removed and you will be retired from the event.
+- If you arrive at a checkpoint after the cut-off your tracker may be removed and you may be retired from the event.